Chongqing gang trials: Impact and response

 Over 9,000 suspects were investigated, including 50 public officials.
-Fourteen of these have been high-ranking officials, including members of the Chongqing Higher People's Court.
-Several members of the police force have also been detained, including Wen Qiang, the former director of the Chongqing Municipal Bureau of Justice and the bureau's party chief, as well as former deputy police commissioner.
+Fourteen of these were high-ranking officials, including members of the Chongqing Higher People's Court.
+Several members of the police force were also detained, including Wen Qiang, the former director of the Chongqing Municipal Bureau of Justice and the bureau's party chief, as well as former deputy police commissioner.
 By 6 November 2009, over 800 people had warrants issued for their arrest and 327 were prosecuted.

 The first 31 defendants were brought to trial on 12 October 2009, nine in Chongqing's First Intermediate People's Court and another 22 at the Third Intermediate People's Court.
 Charges included murder, assault, and operating illegal coal mines.
 On 21 October, three of the defendants in the first round of trials (Yang Tianqing, Liu Chenghu, and Liu Zhongyong) were sentenced to death, and another three were given suspended death sentences.
 The other 25 defendants were sentenced to jail terms ranging from one year to life.

 The highest-profile defendant has been deputy police commissioner Wen Qiang's sister-in-law, Xie Caiping (谢才萍), reputedly the ringleader of the syndicate and dubbed the "Godmother of Chongqing".
 Xie, 46, reputedly kept 16 young men as lovers.
 She and 22 accomplices were brought to trial on 14 October.
 During the trial, a judge rebuked her for profanity in her testimony.
 This, combined with the rumours of her lovers, have increased the public's interest in her case.
 On 3 November she was sentenced to 18 years in prison for running a crime syndicate that operated illegal gambling dens, illegally locked people up, harboured drug users, ran protection rackets, and bribed police.
 Though she won a five-year decrease in her original sentence by confessing to her crimes, she intends to appeal the court ruling.